 #5 – Saving energy

-You lose a lot of energy and get tired for nothing when you engrave one item at a time because of the burden of putting and removing them from the machine.
+You lose a lot of energy and get tired of nothing when you engrave one item at a time because of the burden of putting and removing them from the machine.
 But when you lay out several pieces and laser engrave them once, you save your energy.

 Discover 4 Tricks of Laser Engraving Multiple Objects!